lynnlangit/aws-for-bioinformatics/3_VMs_&_Batch-LYNN/5_Use_Amazon_omics.md

 - then set up a sequnce store - (FASTQ, BAM, or CRAM)
 - can set up a variant and/or annotation store - (VCF, GFF, or GTF)
 - select and use a query engine or workflow engine - (WDL, Nextflow)
-- TIP: use Omics Workflows `RunGroups` to control the amount of resources per set of workflows
+- TIP: use Health Omics Workflows `RunGroups` to control the amount of resources per set of workflows
     - set the max number of concurrent vCPUs used by tasks
     - set the maximum duration of tasks
     - set the max concurrent number of runs